Sonnet 294

 There you will see me, face to burning sun

-Or softly melting into stands of trees,
+My form soft melting into stands of trees;

-Near lofty summit, victory nearly won—
+Near lofty summit, victory surely won—

 Or wandering foothills like some errant breeze.

-And we together have but god to fear.
+And we together have but God to fear.

 © Loubert S Suddaby.
 All Rights Reserved.